pchemguy/FFCVonWindows/Social.md

-Installing FFCV and Fastxtend on Windows with Micromamba and MSVC

 Building FFCV natively on Windows turned out to be a small adventure through the usual maze of build errors.
 To make the process reproducible, I developed a set of cmd.exe scripts that bootstrap a minimal Python environment and build FFCV automatically - with no preinstalled Python required.

 The accompanying notes document the investigation and fixes, including: